 A Class B+ motorhome will often have a wider body than the Class B camper van.

-This is because the Class B RV width is restricted by the van shell.
+This is because the Class B motorhomes have their width restricted by the van shell.

 The Class B+ body is completely fabricated by the manufacturer.